 - Fast autofocus: Up to 0.10 sec; multiple AF area modes (including Pinpoint, 1 Area, Zones and 49 point max)

-Well, it's crammed out with plenty of top-spec features.
-Its style is very much all hands on deck, like a lot of current Fujifilm cameras, by including physical aperture, shutter speed and exposure compensation dials.
-There's no ISO dial, which is instead controlled from within the menu settings.
-And if you want the camera to do everything, then selecting the little red 'A' on each dial will set things to automatic (or aperture/shutter/ISO priority as you please).
+The LX100 II is certainly crammed with plenty of top-spec features.
+Its style is very much all hands on deck, by including physical aperture, shutter speed and exposure compensation dials.
+There's no ISO dial, which is instead controlled from within the menu settings. he exposure compensation dial is really handy to get that precise exposure, although it doesn't lock which can see it mis-set when pulling the camera from a bag.

 As we said of the original LX100, the Mark 2 has a great lens on board.
 It's a 24-75mm equivalent, with a lens control ring for focus or zoom.
-The toggle around the shutter button can also be used to zoom, although we find it rather slow to progress from wide-angle to maximum tele.
-The position of the aspect ratio switch - which can toggle between 3:2, 16:9, 1:1 and 4:3 - is still too tight to the camera's body, though, which feels like a lost opportunity (we feel the Mark II should have a few more design nips and tucks overall).
+The toggle around the shutter button can also be used to zoom, although we find it rather slow to progress from wide-angle to maximum tele (a criticism of the original, which we're surprised hasn't been fixed this time around).
+The position of the aspect ratio switch – which can toggle between 3:2, 16:9, 1:1 and 4:3 – is still too tight to the camera's body, which feels like a lost opportunity (we feel the Mark II should have a few more design nips and tucks overall, frankly).

-Speaking of autofocus, the LX100 M2 is every bit a Panasonic: i.e. it's fast, there's a bundle of focus points, and lots of customisation available.
-From the full 49 points, to zones, 1 Area AF, or even Pinpoint (crosshair focus which zooms in to 100 per cent scale for precision focus), all bases are covered - just as if this camera were a Lumix G-series interchangeable.
+Autofocus is every bit Panasonic: i.e. it's fast, there's a bundle of focus points, and lots of customisation available.
+From the full 49 points, to zones, 1 Area AF, or even Pinpoint (crosshair focus which zooms in to 100 per cent scale for precision focus), all bases are covered here – just as if this camera were a Lumix G-series interchangeable.
+That said, however, moving subjects are a little trickier to capture, while the slow zoom speed has scuppered our snapping attempts a number of times.

 - 17-megapixel Micro Four Thirds sensor (no low-pass filter)